johnstonskj/rust-atelier/cargo-atelier/README.md

 Both the lint and validate commands use a common mechanism for printing results and will by default print using a colorized output.
 As different linter and validation rules can be used the _reported by_ row informs you which rule-set has determined the error.

+The document command creates documentation from the model, relying on specific traits for text and the prelude traits for some semantic properties.
+It used the [somedoc](https://crates.io/crates/somedoc) crate to do the formatting and so the output format specified in this tool can select any of the formats supported by somedoc.

 # Example Lint